 We find here that the number of action figures in the year is .

-To find how many action figures Jacob would have after 24 years, we simply need to replace in our equation by 24: .
+To find how many action figures Karim would have after 24 years, we simply need to replace in our equation by 24: .

-So, Jacob would have 192 action figures in 24 years.
+So, Karim would have 192 action figures in 24 years.